philiphendry/blog/_posts/2015-11-23-powershell-calculated-properties-used-to-count-lines-of-code.md

 tags:
 - powershell
 ---
-I've completed committed myself to PowerShell in the last few months which means when I've got a problem that should be scripted I'll stick to my guns and make it work with PowerShell.
+I've completely committed myself to PowerShell in the last few months which means when I've got a problem that should be scripted I'll stick to my guns and make it work with PowerShell.

 I was trying to estimate some changes to some files in an existing Visual Studio .Net solution and turned to PowerShell for some statistics.
 My first question was easy, how many files with the extension `aspx` do I have: